winitzki/scall/tutorial/programming_dhall.md

 Dependent types are types that depend on _values_.

+Dhall supports **dependent functions**: those are functions whose output type depends on the input value.
-In Dhall, curried function types support dependence between an argument type and any previously given arguments.
+More generally, Dhall allows an argument type to depend on any previously given arguments.

-For example, the type of the polymorphic identity function is:
+A simple instance of this dependence is the type of the polymorphic identity function is:

 ```dhall
 let example1 = ∀(A : Type) → ∀(x : A) → A